-Dr. Karen S. Wetherill is a full Professor of Educational Leadership.
+Dr. Karen S. Wetherill is a Professor Emeritus of Educational Leadership.
 She served as the Associate Dean for Outreach Alliances for 11 years prior to assuming a two-year administrative role as Interim Dean of the Watson College of Education.
 In that capacity, Dr. Wetherill was a co-founding leader for the development of the University-School Professional Development System Partnership.
 She has worked extensively with university-school partnerships since 1992 both at the university and the state level, providing leadership to move partnerships to higher, more meaningful standards and to address student- learning outcomes.
 She created the Learning-Centered Supervision model used across the partnership for intern supervision, designed the two foundational Supervision courses for graduate programs, and developed mentoring / coaching modules for use with other audiences.